Sunisa Lee wins all-around gymnastics gold at the Tokyo Olympics

 Lee scored 57.433 to finish ahead of Brazil's Rebeca Andrade in second and the Russian Olympic Committee's Angelina Melnikova in third, extending a run of five all-around Olympic golds for the USA.

-The 18-year-old Lee took the lead from Andrade, who becomes Brazil's first Olympic medalist in gymnastics, after the third rotation, and completed her victory when she scored 13.700 with her floor routine.
+The 18-year-old Lee took the lead from Andrade, who becomes the first woman from Brazil to win an Olympic gymnastics medal, after the third rotation, and completed her victory when she scored 13.700 with her floor routine.

 Much of the build-up to the final had been dominated by Biles' withdrawal from the event to protect her mental health.
 Biles, a four-time Olympic gold medalist and all-around champion in Rio five years ago, had pulled out of the team competition earlier this week.